How to Answer 'Why Consulting?': Firm-Specific Answers for McKinsey, BCG, and Bain (2026)

 How to Connect "Why Consulting" to "Why This Firm" Seamlessly

-The strongest version has the firm connection flow naturally from the "specific gap" in Part 2.
-The structure:
+The strongest version has the firm connection flow naturally from the "specific gap" in Part 2:

 - My evidence (what I have already done)